1coderookie/Kobra2ProInsights/docs/hardware/other.md

 ---

-## MicroSD Card
+## USB Drive
-The printers are shipped with a 8GB microSD card.
-If you need to replace that card with a new one, make sure to format it as FAT32.
-Cards up to 32GB should work.
-It might happen though that several cards won't be accepted and the error message "SD init fail" will be reported.
-In that case, try to completely format it again (full format, not fast format) as FAT32.
-If that still doesn't solve the problem, try a different card.
-I personally had to try five(!) different cards of different sizes until the printer finally accepted one (actually the oldest 4GB I had laying around).
+The printer is shipped with a ??GB USB stick.
+I didn't test another stick yet, but you should be able to use sticks up to 32GB which are formatted as FAT32.

 ---

 ## Spool Holder
-The spool holder of both models is mounted to the top frame.
+The spool holder is mounted to the left side of the base frame.

+Some people change the position and mount the spool holder to the top of the frame (you can find models for doing so at e.g. Printables.com and Thingiverse.com).
-However, due to the construction of the frame itself, the additional weight being put on top of it, the resulting impact of the (changing) weight on vibrations while printing (especially at higher speeds) and because of the poor roll-off behavior of the spool itself I'd suppose to create a spool holder which isn't attached to the printer itself and which uses ball bearings as well.
+However, due to the construction of the frame itself, the additional weight being put on top of it, the resulting impact of the (changing) weight on vibrations while printing (especially at this high-speed type of printer) and because of the poor roll-off behavior of the spool itself, I personally wouldn't do so.

-If you don't have the space for it or want to keep the spool being attached at the top of the frame because of other reasons, then at least print a holder which uses ball bearings, so that the spool can turn better while the filament gets pulled off of it.
-Look around at e.g. Thingiverse, there are many models to find.
+If you want to get rid of the stock spool holder mounted to the side due to the additional width of the hole printer setip, I'd suppose to use a spool holder solution which isn't attached to the printer itself and which uses ball bearings as well.

 ??? tip "Boxed Spool Holder"